St Peter's College Boat Club

 St Peter's College Boat Club (SPCBC) is the rowing club for members of St Peter's College, Oxford.
-Founded in 1929, it is now based in the University College Boathouse on the southern bank of The Isis (River Thames), The Boat Club competes in Torpids and Summer Eights bumps races in Oxford.
+Founded in 1929, it is now based in the University College Boathouse on the southern bank of The Isis (River Thames).
+The Boat Club competes in Torpids and Summer Eights bumps races in Oxford.
+Notable St Peter's oarsmen include Mark Stanhope, former Bishop of Oxford John Pritchard, former World Champion Mike Blomquist and Karl Hudspith (4 time 'Blue' and 2012 OUBC President) and Roman Röösli (2x Gold Champion, 2023 World Champion).

 History

 Early days

 St Peter's College Boat Club was established in the year of St Peter's Hall's foundation, in 1929.
 With only 40 undergraduates in the entire year group of 1929-30 and most of them without previous rowing experience, they still improved their position on the river, both in Torpids and in Eights.
 The St Peter's Master, Christopher Chavasse, was a dominant influence.
 He encouraged all activities which could help the Hall's reputation, in particular sport.
-Chavasse and the College Bursar, Toby Tinne, an Old Etonian and one-time rowing Blue, were the team's coaches.

-The club acquired its very first boat in the second year of its existence and named it St Peter of Galilee, in spirit of the evangelical mainspring of the Hall's foundation.
+Chavasse and the College Bursar, Toby Tinne, an Old Etonian and one-time rowing Blue, were the team's coaches.The club acquired its very first boat in the second year of its existence and named it St Peter of Galilee, in spirit of the evangelical mainspring of the Hall's foundation.
 As St Peter's Hall could not afford its own College Barge to store equipment and kit, it used one of the Salter's Barge instead.

 The Thirties were a good period for rowing at St Peter's.
 The immediate predecessors had gone through the other colleges' second and third boats in the lowest division at the rate of a bump a day.
 1936 saw the second boat, on the first day, scoring an exceedingly rare double over-bump: five places gained in one afternoon.
 And in the Reading 'Head' the First Eight finished sixth - equal with Bristol University who were twenty-first on the Tideway a fortnight later.
 Hilary 1937, saw the college boat getting smashed, when it went over Iffley Weir.
 Having to row in a hired, very much older and heavier tub from Salters Streamers they went down each day of Torpids.
 The recovery set in during 1938 (1st VIII winning blades).

 During the Second World War, smaller colleges were grouped together to enable them to compete in inter-collegiate events.
 In 1940, Pembroke, Corpus and St Peter's boated together.
+There are no records of St Peter's rowers participating in 1941-1945.
+However, the women of Westfield College – who were housed in the rooms of St Peter's Hall – were using the facilities of St Peter's Hall and entered competitions on the Isis.